donomii/racketprogs/xsh/README.md

 ### [run command arg1 arg2 ...]

 Run [command arg1 arg2 ...] interactively.
+The current stdin, stdout and stderr will be re-used for the command.

 ### [proc *name* {arg1 arg2 ...} { [command ...][command ...]}]